-Gabon takes note of the limits proposed by the Green Climate Fund (GCF) REDD+ Results-Based Payments Pilot Programme and associated scorecard (Green Climate Fund, 2017) and the Forest Carbon Partnership Facility Carbon Fund Methodological Framework (FCPF, 2016) for HFLD countries.
+Gabon takes note of the limits proposed by the Green Climate Fund (GCF) REDD+ Results-Based Payments Pilot Programme and associated scorecard (Green Climate Fund, 2017), the Forest Carbon Partnership Facility Carbon Fund Methodological Framework (FCPF, 2016) for HFLD countries as well as the Architecture for REDD+ Transactions (ART) REDD+ Environmental Excellence Standard (TREES).
 The GCF terms of reference for the pilot programme for REDD+ RBPs allows an upward adjustment that does not exceed 0.1% of the carbon stock over the eligibility period spread over the results reporting period and does not exceed 10% of the FRL (Green Climate Fund, 2017).
 The FCPF Methodological Framework allows a HFLD country to apply an annual upward adjustment of 0.1 % of the total forest carbon stock over their average annual historical emissions (FCPF, 2016), providing this does not exceed 10% of the FRL.
+The Architecture for REDD+ Transactions (ART) is currently considering the option of an adjustment for HFLD countries in TREES 2.0 which at the time of writing is undergoing public consultation.

-As an HFLD country and given its national circumstances (see Section 1.1 and Section 12.1), Gabon will apply a maximum permitted upward adjustment that is the equivalent of 10% of the FRL spread over the results reporting periods.
+As an HFLD country and given its national circumstances (see Section 1.1 and Section 12.1), Gabon considers that it has substantial justification to apply a maximum permitted upward adjustment as per the GCF scorecard, which is the equivalent of 10% of the FRL spread over the results reporting periods.
+The justification is based on the foundation that protecting the natural environment is a core principle enshrined in Gabon's Constitution and, more specifically, on three key policies and measures that were implemented by the GoG in the 2000's.
+This led to drastic emission reductions in the forestry sector from 2007.
+These measures are: